ray-project/ray/site/_posts/2017-05-17-announcing-ray.markdown

 actor share the underlying state of the actor.</i></div>
 <br />

+# Waiting for a Subset of Tasks to Finish

+Sometimes when running tasks with variable durations, we don't want to wait for all of the tasks to finish.
+Instead, we may wish to wait for half of the tasks to finish or perhaps to use whichever tasks have completed after one second.

+{% highlight python %}
+@ray.remote
+def f():
+    time.sleep(np.random.uniform(0, 5))

+# Launch 10 tasks with variable durations.
+results = [f.remote() for _ in range(10)]

+# Wait until either five tasks have completed or two seconds have passed, and
+# return a list of the futures whose tasks have finished.
+ready_ids, remaining_ids = ray.wait(results, num_returns=5, timeout=2000)
+{% endhighlight %}

+In this example `ready_ids` is a list of futures whose corresponding tasks have finished executing, and `remaining_ids` is a list of the remaining futures.

+This primitive makes it easy to implement other behaviors, for example we may wish to process some tasks in the order that they complete.

+{% highlight python %}
+# Launch 10 tasks with variable durations.
+remaining_ids = [f.remote() for _ in range(10)]

+# Process the tasks in the order that they complete.
+results = []
+while len(remaining_ids) > 0:
+    ready_ids, remaining_ids = ray.wait(remaining_ids, num_returns=1)
+    results.append(ray.get(ready_ids[0]))
+{% endhighlight %}

 # Efficient Shared Memory and Serialization with Apache Arrow

 Serializing and deserializing data is often a bottleneck in distributed